gjlondon/definitive_guide_to_django_deployment/README.md

 * [Noah Kantrowitz "Real World Django deployment using Chef](http://blip.tv/djangocon/real-world-django-deployment-using-chef-5572706)

-[8]<a href id="note_salt"></a> Yes, there are other configuration automation tools.
+[*]<a href id="note_salt"></a> Yes, there are other configuration automation tools.
 Puppet is widely used, but I find it slightly more confuing and it seems less popular in the Django community.
 There is also a tool called [Salt that's even in Python](http://saltstack.com/community.html).
 But Salt seems substantially less mature than Chef at this point.

+##Glossary

+<div id="gloss_ami">AMI</div> -- An "AMI" is an Amazon Machine Image, i.e. a re-loadable snapshot of a configured system.

+<div id="#gloss_cli">CLI</div> -- command line interface.
+Amazon gives us a set of new command line "verbs" to control AWS.

+<div id="gloss_ec2">EC2</div> -- Elastic Compute Cloud, Amazon's virtual server farm.

+<div id="gloss_aws">AWS</div> -- Amazon Web Services, the umbrella of the many individual cloud services Amazon offers

+<div id="gloss_dsl">DSL</div> -- Domain specific language.
+Aka a crazy mangled version of Ruby customized to describe service configuration.

+<div id="gloss_ec2">VCS</div> -- Version control system, e.g. git or SVN or mercurial
 ##Bibliography
 [Randall Degges rants on deployment](http://www.rdegges.com/deploying-django/)